psu-arts-arch-3/art-203/lesson-2/exercise-2-hello-world.md

-Before completing this exercise, make sure you have read through the previous pages on HTML, CSS, and the infrastructure of the Internet.
+Before completing this exercise, make sure you have read through the previous pages from this lesson on HTML, CSS, and the infrastructure of the Internet.

 ### Objectives: